MadCzarls/cit_dev_task/README.md

 # Usage

-Currently using API:
+Currently used APIs:
 - https://openweathermap.org/api
 - https://www.weatherbit.io/api

 Before you can use this application you need to register and get API keys for them.
 After that clone this repository, `cd` inside, create `docker-compose.yml` based on `docker-compose.yml.dist` with `cp docker-compose.yml.dist docker-compose.yml` command.
 If needed, change configuration according to the comments inside.
 Then define **ALL ENVIRONMENT VARIABLES** in the correct file (based on your ENV, eg. `docker/php/.env.app.[dev/prod]`).
-You can change PHP memory limit in `docker/php/config/docker-php-memlimit.init` file if you want.
+You can also change PHP memory limit in `docker/php/config/docker-php-memlimit.init` file if you want.
 Afterwards run:

 <pre>
 docker-compose build
 docker-compose up
 </pre>

-After that log into container with `docker exec -it app.php bash`, where `app.php` is the default container name from `docker-compose.yml.dist`.
+After that log into container with `docker exec -it cit.php bash`, where `cit.php` is the default container name from `docker-compose.yml.dist`.
 Then run:

 <pre>
 composer install